input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 example that if one is not certain of whether using the same key for two algorithms is secure or not, then the assumption should be that it is not.

-## Schnorr signatures
+## Schnorr, the predecessor of Ed25519 and ECVRF
 [Schnorr](https://en.wikipedia.org/wiki/Schnorr_signature) signatures
 have been around for quite some years, and they are deployed and used in many contexts.
-In Cardano, following our valentine upgrade, we introduced native support for Schnorr signatures over curve SECP256k1 in Plutus.
+In Cardano, following our [valentine](https://docs.cardano.org/cardano-testnet/about/secp) upgrade, we introduced native support for Schnorr signatures over curve SECP256k1 in Plutus.
 Schnorr signatures are simply
 [sigma protocols](https://en.wikipedia.org/wiki/Proof_of_knowledge#Sigma_protocols) that are